naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Nadine Confused: Is Kranion always like this when he lose?

-Sticky: Oh, yes.
+Scruffy: Oh, yes.
 You should've been there for the Great Fast Cars Underground 2 Tantrum of 2023.

 Kranion Angry: You banged a u-ie at wicked impossible speeds and you know it!